Bandit Signs: The Ultimate Guide For Real Estate InvestorsDec 07, 2022

 The typical bandit sign size is 18 by 24 inches, or 12 by 18 inches, and is 4 millimeters thick.

-If you have decided to make handwritten bandit signs yourself, below are tips that will enhance your success:
+If you have decided to make handwritten custom bandit signs yourself, below are tips that will enhance your success when learning how to make cheap bandit signs:

 Plan to draft about 200-500 bandit signs, since many of the signs will be torn, and others will be vandalized.
 To cut on costs when buying blank bandit signs, ensure you compare multiple stores so that you can get the best deals possible.